coq/coq/doc/sphinx/addendum/micromega.rst

 .. tacn:: zify
    :name: zify

-   This tactic is internally called by :tacn:`lia` to support additional types e.g., :g:`nat`, :g:`positive` and :g:`N`.
+   This tactic is internally called by :tacn:`lia` to support additional types, e.g., :g:`nat`, :g:`positive` and :g:`N`.
-   Some additional support is provided by the following modules
+   Additional support is provided by the following modules:

    + For boolean operators (e.g., :g:`Nat.leb`), require the module :g:`ZifyBool`.
    + For comparison operators (e.g., :g:`Z.compare`), require the module :g:`ZifyComparison`.